Newtonian-like gravity with variable $G$: Newtonian theory with variable G

 with solution,

 In Figs. (\ref{fig:1}) and (\ref{fig:2}) the dependence of parameters $\alpha$ and $\beta$ with $\omega$ are displayed for the two possible values of $\alpha$ according to the sign in (\ref{ae}).
-It is worth noting that the usual Newtonian limit is obtained, for the upper sign in (\ref{ae}) for $\omega \rightarrow \infty$, while for the lower sign it happens at $\omega \rightarrow - \infty$.
-Moreover, for the upper sign the gravitational coupling always increase and $\alpha \geq 2/3$.
-Also $\alpha > 1$ (accelerated expansion) when $\omega < 0$.
-For the lower sign, the situation is more involved: for $\omega > 2/3$, $\alpha > 1$ and $\beta > 0$, but if $\omega < 2/3$, the gravitational coupling is always decreasing implying a contracting universe for $0 < \omega < $ or a decelerated expanding universe for $\omega < 0$.
-The critical value $\omega = 2/3$ implies that \eqref{alpha-eq} is a linear equation with single solution $\alpha=16/21$.
+It is worth noting that the usual Newtonian limit is obtained, for the upper sign in (\ref{ae}) when $\omega \rightarrow \infty$, while for the lower sign it happens at $\omega \rightarrow - \infty$.
+As in Brans-Dicke theory, Newtonian theory is recovered only when $\omega$ is very large and also $\sigma$ is constant.
+For the upper sign, Fig. (\ref{fig:1}), the gravitational coupling always increase $(\beta>0)$, and $\alpha \geq 2/3$, with the universe having an accelerated expansion ($\alpha > 1$) when $\omega < 0$.
+In the lower sign branch, Fig. (\ref{fig:2}), the situation is more involved: for $\omega > 2/7$, $\alpha > 1$ and $\beta > 0$, i.e. the gravitational coupling is increasing while the universe expands accelerated; but if $\omega < 2/7$, the gravitational coupling is always decreasing implying a contracting universe for $0 < \omega < 2/ 7$, or a decelerated expanding universe for $\omega < 0$.
+The critical value $\omega = 2/7$ implies that Eq. \eqref{alpha-eq} is linear, with single solution $\alpha=16/17$.